1031-Systems/1031_Delivery/Pololu/README.md

 the PC which adapts its output to what comes in.

 To maintain the board-agnosticity of Hauntimator, it will not directly interface to the Maestro.
+Instead, it uses the Pololu version of commlib to properly communicate with the Maestros.
+In order for this to function properly, there must be a symbolic link from the src directory to the commlib.py file in the Pololu folder.
+On linux and Mac, this is done when the do_install script is run and may be done manually as well.
+On Windows 11, the windo_install.bat script will do it or the winUsePololu.bat script may be run.
+These will request the Administrator privileges needed to make the symbolic.

-Instead, a separate application will perform the functions provided by the Pico on Animator-I.  These include identifying the animations to be played, the idle animation if any, handling the audio, providing the reset, main, and trigger functions, file I/O, and other capabilities.
-A custom version of commlib.py will provide Hauntimator with the basic interface to this application.
+A separate application will perform the functions provided by the Pico on Animator-I.  These include identifying the animations to be played, the idle animation if any, handling the audio, providing the reset, main, and trigger functions, file I/O, and other capabilities.

-The Trigger on the Pico serves a different purpose than the Main input and has different behavior.
+The Trigger in this application serves a different purpose than the Main input and has different behavior.
 The Main input is a master control that can abort playback of an animation and also trigger continuous playback mode.
 On the Pico, the Trigger can only trigger a playback when an animation